NHMDenmark/DaSSCo-Integration/Documentation/ARS_metadata_field_descriptions/parent_guid.md

-## "date_asset_deleted"
+## "parent_guid"

 **Type of field:**
-String
+String  or null

 **Part of which document:**
-Metadata
+ARS

 **Description:**
-Missing description
+If the asset is derived from a parent asset then this will be true.

 **Value:**
-ISO 8601:YYYY-MM-DDThh:mm:ssZ or NULL
+None

 **Why do we have this field:**
 Because it tells us something important

 **Populated by whom and when:**
-Event based
+Note

 **Updated where and when:**
 Never